Kinegraph-X/formantCore/readme.md

 Tailored for Specialized Apps
 -----------------------------

 Formant is perfect for apps that demand instant updates.
 Think lengthy tables, data-rich visualizations, and captivating graphics.
-From data dashboards to real-time analytics – Formant plays its role as a reliable platform, and relieves you from fearing bottlenecks.
+From data dashboards to real-time analytics – Formant plays its role as a reliable platform, and relieves you from chasing bottlenecks.

 Try out our demos
 -----------------